 Lindsey Jacobellis Websites

-With a silver medal from the 2006 Torino Olympics, 26 World Cup wins, ten X Games medals (eight of which are gold) and numerous World Cup podiums, it is clear why Jacobellis has a strong hold on women’s snowboardcross.
-She has been dominating the circuit for almost eight straight seasons.
+With a silver medal from the 2006 Torino Olympics, 27 World Cup wins, eleven X Games medals (nine of which are gold), 4 World Championship Titles and 41 World Cup podiums, it is clear why Jacobellis has a strong hold on women’s snowboardcross.
+She has been dominating the circuit for almost nine straight seasons.

 The 2012 season brought three consecutive World Cup wins to Jacobellis before a knee injury during X Games practice forced her to miss a chance at her fifth-straight gold.

 OFF THE SNOW